s5uishida/open5gs_5gc_ueransim_nearby_upf_sample_config/README.md

 <h3 id="run_ue2">Run UERANSIM (UE in Loc2)</h3>

 Then the UE disconnects from gNodeB1 and connects to gNodeB2 in Loc2.
+Confirm that the packet goes through the DN of U-Plane2 in the same Loc2.

 <h4 id="con_ue2">Start UE connected to gNodeB2 in Loc2</h4>